yyypsycheguy/VGGT-Sonata/readme.md

 uv run compte_scale_factor.py
 ```

-We obtain the scale factor by taking the minimum point of floor to camera saved in `results.pt`, divided by a known distance called camera distance that depending on your camera needs to be modified.
+We obtain the scale factor by taking the minimum point of floor along the y-axis (pointing towards us) to camera saved in `results.pt`, divided by a known distance called camera distance that depending on your camera needs to be modified.
+The computed scale factor is stored in ```sonata/share_var.py```.

 **Parameter modification:**
 If you are using other machines/robots from lekiwi to take input pictures, you have to modify this parameter at `sonata/inference_visualize-sonata.py` which is the Sonata inference file.
 You need to manually measure frame_distance: